stoeffel85/stoeffel85/README.md

 ### Hi there 👋
+I am a chemist & University teacher working on Enzymes and Light (Photobiocatalysis).
+I like to code and try to motivate my students to experiment with it.
+This led to the development of online tools that are handy for some of our research problems and to the development of a Raspberry Pi based photoreactor that we use routinely to perform our experiments.
+Check out the repositories!

 <!--
 **stoeffel85/stoeffel85** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.